 On 1 July 2007, we introduced new five-year Health, Safety, Environment and Community targets.
-All targets are based on an FY2007 baseline year, except those relating to Energy and Greenhouse Gas, which are based on an FY2006 baseline year.
+All targets are based on a FY2007 baseline year, except those relating to energy and greenhouse gas, which are based on a FY2006 baseline year.

-Area Target Target Date Zero Harm Zero fatalities.
-Ongoing Zero significant environmental incidents and zero significant community incidents (i.e. rated 3 or above on the BHP Billiton Consequence Severity Table) Ongoing Management Systems All operating sites to obtain and maintain ISO 14001 certification Ongoing Health All operating sites to finalise baseline health exposure assessments on occupational exposure hazards for physical exposures 30 June 2010 15 per cent reduction in potential employee exposures (but for the use of personal protective equipment) over the occupational exposure limit 30 June 2012 30 per cent reduction in incidence of occupational disease 30 June 2012 Safety 50 per cent reduction in Total Recordable Injury Frequency (TRIF) (1) at sites 30 June 2012 Environment Aggregate Group target of 6 per cent reduction in greenhouse gas emissions per unit of production 30 June 2012 Aggregate Group target of 13 per cent reduction in carbon-based energy use per unit of production 30 June 2012 Aggregate Group target of a 10 per cent improvement in the ratio of water recycled/reused to high-quality water consumed 30 June 2012 Aggregate Group target of a 10 per cent improvement in the land rehabilitation index (2) 30 June 2012 Community 1 per cent of pre-tax profits to be invested in community programs, including cash, in-kind support and administration, calculated on the average of the previous three years' pre-tax profit (3) Ongoing
+Area Target Target Date Management Systems All operating sites to obtain and maintain ISO 14001 certification Ongoing Health · All operating sites to finalise baseline health exposure assessments on occupational exposure hazards for physical exposures 30 June 2010 15 per cent reduction in potential employee exposures (but for the use of personal protective equipment) over the occupational exposure limit 30 June 2012 30 per cent reduction in incidence of occupational illness 30 June 2012 Safety Zero fatalities Ongoing 50 per cent reduction in Total Recordable Injury Frequency (TRIF) (1) at sites 30 June 2012 Environment Aggregate Group target of six per cent reduction in greenhouse gas emissions per unit of production 30 June 2012 Aggregate Group target of 13 per cent reduction in carbon-based energy use per unit of production 30 June 2012 Aggregate Group target of a 10 per cent improvement in the ratio of water recycled/reused to high-quality water consumed 30 June 2012 Aggregate Group target of a 10 per cent improvement in the land rehabilitation index (2) 30 June 2012 Zero significant environmental incidents (that is, rated four or above on the BHP Billiton HSEC Consequence Severity Table) Ongoing Community One per cent of pre-tax profits to be invested in community programs, including cash, in-kind support and administration, calculated on the average of the previous three years' pre-tax profit (3) Ongoing Zero significant community incidents (that is, rated four or above on the BHP Billiton HSEC Consequence Severity Table) Ongoing

 Notes: (1) TRIF = (Fatalities + Lost Time Cases + Restricted Work Cases + Medical Treatment Cases) per million hours worked.
 (2) The wording of this target has been changed since FY2008 to better reflect how performance is being measured.
-(3) In the design of this target has been changed since FY2008 to better reflect how performance is being measured.
-(3) Includes BHP Billiton component of our voluntary contribution to community programs at joint venture operations but does not include payments to communities that form part of mandatory licensing agreements.
+(3) Includes BHP Billiton component of our voluntary contribution to community programs at joint venture operations, but does not include payments to communities that form part of mandatory licensing agreements.